 LET SLEEPING DOGS LIE IN TURKEY | Sharon Henry

-The devious con-artist clearly had a nose for fresh meat as we fell prey to a scam on our first day out in Turkey, shooting street photography in Istanbul.
+The devious con-artist clearly had a nose for fresh meat as we fell prey to a scam on our first day out in Turkey.
+We had not long started our exploration into Istanbul shooting street photography.
 Maybe we looked like we’d came down with the last shower of rain.